Effect of quintessence dark energy on the shadow of Hayward black holes with spherical accretion: Shadows and photon rings with spherical accretion flow

 where $s$ is the affine parameter along the photon path.
 By assuming that the specific emissivity is monochromatic the specific intensity $I(\nu_{\rm obs})$ in the case of infalling spherical accretion thus can be written as

-The observed intensity with respect to parameter $b$ with $\omega=-0.5$ (left panel) and $\omega=-0.7$ (right panel) is plotted in Figure 9.
+The observed intensity with respect to parameter $b$ with $\omega=-0.5$ (left panel) and $\omega=-0.7$ (right panel) is plotted in Fig.~\ref{intensity-infalling}.
 It is easy to see that the behavior of intensity is similar to the case of static spherical accretion flow and peak is at $b_{ph}$, but the maximum of intensity in this case is less than that of static case.

-Two-dimensional plots of shadow cast for $\omega=-0.5$ and $\omega=-0.7$ are shown in Figure 10.
-Clearly, in both cases at fixed $\omega$ with increasing parameter $g$, the photon sphere luminosity becomes darker.
-Moreover, by comparing plots in the top row of the figure with those in the bottom row we find that at a given $g$, for instance $g=0.8$, the shadow region becomes brighter with the absolute value of state parameter, namely the case of $\omega=-0.7$ is brighter than $\omega=-0.5$.
-Note that the radius of shadow and photon sphere only depend on the space-time geometry, while the properties of the black hole shadow and photon ring not only depend on the space-time geometry but also on the accretion flow property.
-In the other words, the radius of shadow and photon sphere do not change in the case of static and infalling spherical accretion, but the central shadow region for the infalling accretion is darker than that for static accretion which is caused by the Doppler effect in this case.

-Finally, the observed intensity in the space-times of Schwarzschild black hole, Hayward and quintessence Hayward black holes has been compared in the left and right panels of Figure 11 for static and infalling cases, respectively.
+Image of shadow cast for $\omega=-0.5$ and $\omega=-0.7$ are shown in Fig.~\ref{2-dimensional-2infalling}.
+Clearly, in both cases at fixed $\omega$ with increasing parameter $g$, luminosity of shadows and photon rings increase.
+Moreover, by comparing plots in the top row of the figure with those in the bottom row we find that at a given $g$, for instance $g=0.8$, the radius of shadows and photon rings and their luminosities increase with the absolute value of state parameter.
+Note that the properties of the black hole shadows and photon ring not only depend on the space-time geometry but also on the accretion flow property.
+In the other words, the radius of shadows and photon rings do not change in the case of static and infalling spherical accretion, but we find that the specific intensity of static accretion is higher than that of infalling accretion for the same parameters $\omega$ and $g$, resulting in the central shadow region for the infalling accretion is darker than that for static accretion which is caused by the Doppler effect in this case.
+Finally, the observed intensity in the space-times of Schwarzschild black hole, Hayward and quintessence Hayward black holes has been compared in the left and right panels of Fig.~\ref{icompare-infalling} for static and infalling cases, respectively.